sunnyvale-academy/SNY.PRG.JSE.01.01.00/examples/java10/AppCDS/README.md

 0.359 total
 ```

-For a simple “Hello, World” application there is of course no performance boost of AppCDS over CDS because loading one class more or less from the archive has no measurable impact.
+For a simple “Hello, World” application there is of course no performance boost of AppCDS over CDS because loading one class more or less from the archive has no measurable impact, but still... the use of -Xshare:on boosts the startup of the JVM a bit.